anitab-org/mentorship-backend/docs/user_authentication.md

 In addition to authenticating a user using username and password using the (`POST /login`) API, convenient social sign-in using Apple and Google sign-in is also there.
 This is done using the (`POST /apple/auth/callback`) and (`POST /google/auth/callback`) APIs.

 All the three APIs return the same data model for a successful login, making the implementation in the client app simpler.
 The flow of social sign-in starts with the client app, where the user uses a provider (Apple or Google) to sign-in with.
-The provider authenticates the user on their end and send a user unique id_token, full_name, and email.
+The provider authenticates the user on their end and sends a user unique `id_token`, `full_name`, and `email`.
 This data is then used in the callback APIs to authenticate the user on the Mentorship System backend.

 To enable the social-sign in functionality, a separate social sign in table has been created which links with the users table using the user id and stores the social sign in data such as id_token, associated_email, etc. The functionality has been designed in a way where linking of different accounts can be enabled as a future scope.